Marla Jane Kennedy

 Dr. Holly Blankenship is a board-certified family medicine physician born and raised in middle Tennessee.
 After completing her undergraduate degree at Samford University, she graduated from the Philadelphia College of Osteopathic Medicine, and from there, went on to complete her family medicine residency at the University of Tennessee College of Medicine Family Medicine Residency Program in Chattanooga, TN (Erlanger Hospital) where she served as Chief Resident.
 Since that time, she has delivered traditional primary healthcare and medical consultation to patients of all ages in a variety of inpatient and outpatient settings in the middle Tennessee region.
 Dr. Blankenship seeks to integrate evidence-based medicine with the art of medicine while caring for the patient’s mind, body, and spirit.
 While she considers the Nashville area to be her local mission field, she believes her most important work begins at home where she enjoys the company of her husband and two young children.
 She enjoys relaxing by putting her feet to the pavement, hands in the dirt, or nose in a book.

 Candace “Candy” Whitley was born in Nashville and raised in Smyrna where she graduated from Smyrna High School in 1984.
 Being very active she participated in several team sports; basketball, softball and volleyball.
 At age 30, Candy returned to school attending Tennessee State University where she completed her Bachelor of Science degree in Biology with a minor in Chemistry.
 From there she was accepted into the Physician Assistant program at Trevecca Nazarene University where she graduated in 2004 with a Master’s Degree in Science Medicine.
-Candy completed her board exams to become a board certified Physician Assistant the summer of 2004.
+Candy completed her board exams to become a board-certified Physician Assistant the summer of 2004.
+In May 2020, she returned to school and completed a Doctorate of Medical Science (DMS).
 She spent the first 5 years of her career caring for and serving the geriatric population.
-She has spent the last 10 years working in Internal Medicine/Primary Care.
-She considers herself very fortunate that for the past 5 years she has had the privilege to serve and care for adults with Intellectual and Developmental disabilities.
-Future goals include obtaining a Doctorate Degree in Medical Science which will enable her to be a better provider and advocate for her patients.
-Her hobbies include, reading, exercising, cooking, listening to music and traveling.
+She has spent her entire career working in Internal Medicine/Primary Care.
+She considers herself very fortunate that for the past several years she has had the privilege to serve and care for adults with Intellectual and Developmental disabilities.
+Her hobbies include reading, exercising, cooking, listening to music and traveling.